 Now it’s my turn.
 Tim helps me to be still, to be 100% of who I am and accept that I am beautiful and loving.
-I realise in that moment that I can choose to shine and radiate love.
+I realise in this moment I can choose to shine and radiate love.
 At 100% I feel confident and secure.
 At 120% I feel powerful, generous and grateful.
-At 150% feelings of expansiveness mix with connection and then ripples of love burst out from me in every direction.
-This all comes from an inexhaustible internal source of magic.
+At 150% feelings of expansiveness mix with connection and then boom; ripples of love burst out from me in every direction.
+This is all coming from a seemingly inexhaustible internal source of magic.
 It feels wonderful.
 It is delicious to just be me, in my full radiance.

 As a bonus, he invites me to stand with my back against his trunk.
 As we merge bodies; we ‘shine’ together.
 It is a profound experience.
 All time and sensation vanish as we become a pure radiant shimmering energy of love.

-Tim brakes the moment of reverie saying, “Hey, before I forget, the reason I called you down here is that there is something here for you to eat.”
+Tim brakes this moment of reverie saying, “Hey, before I forget, the reason I called you down here is that there is something here for you to eat.”

 I do my best to switch channels back to ordinary reality.
 What can I eat from a public park?

 Tim perceives my confusion, “Over there.
 Walk toward the fig trees.”